classgraph/classgraph/classgraph-vfs/README.md

 so the next `asFileSystem()` builds a new view rather than handing out the closed one.
 That means the view can go in a try-with-resources without taking anything away from anything else holding the root.
-It releases no storage either way: the file handles, memory mappings and temporary files belong to the `Vfs`, and are released when the `Vfs` is closed, which also makes every filesystem view it handed out report itself closed.
+It releases no storage either way: the file handles, memory mappings and temporary files belong to the `Vfs`, and are released when the `Vfs` is closed -- which makes every filesystem view it handed out report itself closed, and makes `asFileSystem()` itself throw `ClosedFileSystemException`, since there is nothing left to hand out a view of. `entry.asPath()` asks the root for that view, so it throws the same thing at the same point.

 ## What it reads that `java.util.zip` does not